Esther Farbstein: Impact on Holocaust education in Haredi schools

 Farbstein has been a driving force behind the integration of Holocaust studies into the curriculum of religious girls schools.
 She conducts teacher-training seminars in the Bais Yaakov school system, some Hasidic school systems such as Vizhnitz and Belz, and also the Yad Vashem school for teachers of the Holocaust.
 She produces study modules and short documentary films to aid in Holocaust education.

 For decades, this subject was not taught in Haredi schools, in large part due to the community's opposition to the Zionist perspective that "monopolized the documentation", criticized European rabbis for encouraging their flocks to remain in Europe instead of emigrating to Palestine, and claimed the victims went to their deaths "like sheep to the slaughter".
 "Without a doubt, in the early decades, there was a fear that if they dealt with the Holocaust, many questions would arise", Farbstein asserts.
 She believes her academic approach takes Holocaust studies out of the realm of the "emotional", and into "orderly historical knowledge".

 In 2012, Farbstein created an online tournament to test Israeli high school students on their knowledge of Holocaust events.
 The first tournament was based on the history of the Warsaw Ghetto.

 Farbstein frequently lectures on Holocaust topics in international conferences and seminars for the public.

 Personal life

-She is married to Rabbi Moshe Mordechai Farbstein, currently rosh yeshiva of the Hebron Yeshiva.
+She is married to Rabbi Moshe Mordechai Farbstein, rosh yeshiva (dean) of the Hebron Yeshiva.
 The couple has seven children.